jorgepiloto/lamberthub/README.md

 ```

 where `author` is the name of the author which developed the solver and `YYYY`
 the year of publication.
-Any of the solvers hosted by the `ALL_SOLVERS` macro
+Any of the solvers hosted by the `ALL_SOLVERS` list.
-can be used.

 ### Parameters and Returns